ultimate-pa/hanfor/documentation/docs/references/patterns/UniversalityPatternDelayed.md

 ### UniversalityPatternDelayed Before
 ```
-Before "Q", it is always the case that "R" holds at most "5" time units later
+Before "Q", it is always the case that "R" holds after at most "5" time units
 ```

 #### Countertraces